geothm/spring-fundamentals/src/main/resources/exercises.md

 MVC2.1 Create a Thymeleaf template that displays a list of Products (id, name and price (double)) and a dynamic title and the corresponding controller method that returns the list of products.

+MVC2.2 Create two Thymeleaf fragments that are reused across two pages: one for the header and one for the footer.
+Include these fragments in the two pages.
+One page should display a list of employees in a table, and the other a list of departments.